AFLplusplus/AFLplusplus/README.md

 When source code is *NOT* available, the fuzzer offers experimental support for fast, on-the-fly instrumentation of black-box binaries.
-This is accomplished with a version of QEMU running in the lesser-known "user space emulation" mode.
+This is accomplished with a version of QEMU running in the lesser-known "userspace emulation" mode.

 QEMU is a project separate from AFL, but you can conveniently build the feature by doing: